 For complete information, check out the news release issued today.

 You can watch all of the programs from the Festival — you may have missed some great talks — on our National Book Festival website.
 And thanks for your support of the Festival this year!

-The three-time Caldecott Medal winner spoke about his creative process and the “idea garden” of random doodles that inspires his stories and art.
-He launched his recent books, “An Elephant & Piggie Biggie!
-Volume 3” (Hyperion) and “Unlimited Squirrels: I Want to Sleep Under the Stars” (Hyperion), at the 2020 National Book Festival.
+Mo Willems talks about his recent books, “An Elephant & Piggie Biggie!
+Volume 3” and “Unlimited Squirrels: I Want to Sleep Under the Stars” during this year’s festival.

 National Ambassador for Young People’s Literature Jason Reynolds talks about his book, “Stamped: Racism, Antiracism and You,” during this year’s festival.